quicksilver/manual/Readme.md

 Be sure to review the Style Guide (included in the manual) before starting.

+## Updating plugin docs ##

+Plugin docs are automatically pulled in from the plugin packages.
+To update them, run the _plugindocs.py_ script:

+    $ venv/bin/python plugindocs.py

 ## Updating the Live Manual ##

 The manual repository has been cloned into `/data/manual`.